I recently had this question from a reader:

 What do you think of the new law school at University of North Texas – Dallas?
 I am a Texas resident and plan to live/work in the Dallas area.

 UNT-Dallas is opening it’s doors this August.
-Right now seems like a fairly rough time for a new law school to get its start: as of last As of 3/21/14, there are 307,854 fall 2014 applications submitted by 44,384 applicants.
-Applicants are down 9.2% from 2013.
-That’s on top of a much bigger drop last year.
+Right now seems like a fairly rough time for a new law school to get its start.
 Compared to the mid-2000s, applications are at a trickle.
 It’s surprising then that any law schools would pick now to open, but several are doing just that.

-Indiana Tech got started this fall with a tiny inaugural class of just 30 students.
+Another new law school, Indiana Tech got recently started with a tiny inaugural class of just 30 students.
 That’s 70 fewer than the Dean was aiming to get for year one, and roughly 300 fewer than the building is designed to accommodate.
 Add to that, Indiana Tech became the 5th law school serving a very small state.

 Evaluating A New Law School